maxcelant/leetcode/explore/Binary Search.md

 3. Determine viable candidates in remaining space.

 #### Binary Search Template I
+With this template we are typically looking for a target value.
 ```python
 def search(nums: list[int], target: int) -> int:
 	if len(nums) == 0: